uCiC-app/slate/source/includes/_responses.md

 where

- `platformInitial` is "i" for iOS and "A" for Android
+ `platformInitial` is "B" for iOS and "A" for Android

 `userId` is the numerical ID of the logged in user